 3 hours Statistics highly recommended

-- General Biology 8hrs: While any 8hrs of college core biology is required at this time, we recommend upper level coursework in human based courses like Cell Biology, Cell Physiology, Molecular Biology, Biochemistry, Pathology, and other classes that make you more competitive.
+- General Biology 9hrs: Although any 9hrs of college core biology is required at this time, we recommend upper-level coursework in human-based courses like Molecular Biology, Biochemistry, Pathology, and other classes that make you more competitive.
 “Introductory” or courses for “non-biology majors” will not be considered.
 These classes must be “BIOL” coursework.
 For example, Microbiology for Allied Health majors will not qualify.

 - Human Anatomy & Physiology 6hrs: These hours are in addition to the 9hrs of general biology and typically refer to Human Anatomy & Physiology 1 with Lab (4hrs) and Human Anatomy & Physiology 2 with Lab (4hrs).
-This is the most common coursework but 3hrs of Human Anatomy and 3hrs of Human Physiology is acceptable at this time.
+Although those are the most common, 3hrs of Human Anatomy and 3hrs of Human Physiology are acceptable.
 “Introductory” or courses for “non-biology majors” will not be considered.

-- Physics 3hrs: This generally refers to College Physics 1 and College Physics 2.
-University Physics 1 and University Physics 2 will substitute.
-Physics 1 is more applicable to the field of Perfusion but either is acceptable.
+- Physics 3hrs: This generally refers to the algebra-based College Physics 1 and College Physics 2.
+Calculus-based University Physics 1 and University Physics 2 will substitute.
+Physics 1 is more applicable to the field of Perfusion, but either is acceptable.
 “Introductory” or courses for “non-physics majors” will not be considered.